 When is it best to go abroad?

-Our tip: plan your stay abroad carefully in advance.
-Find out about the required language skills, the procedure for having Leipzig University recognise the credits you acquire abroad, and applying for leave semesters.
+Our tip: Find out about the required language skills, the procedure for having Leipzig University recognise the credits you acquire abroad, and applying for leave semesters.

 How long can I spend abroad?